-Solar Cycle Number 22 (1986 - 1996) in Review
+Solar Cycle Number 22 (1986 - 1996)

 |Sunspot Cycle Number||Year of Minimum||Minimum Sunspot Number||Year of Maximum||Maximum Sunspot Number||Rise to Max (yrs)||Fall to Min (yrs)||Cycle Length (yrs)|

 The maximum phase brought some extraordinary intervals of activity.
-Prime amongst these was the March 1989 period which started on March 6th with the appearance of a large sunspot region on the eastern edge of the sun.
+Prime amongst these was the March 1989 period which started on March 6th with the appearance of a large sunspot region (Space Environment Services Center, SESC #5395) on the eastern edge of the Sun.
 The next 14 days produced 11 "X class" flares (the largest category in X-ray emission) and 48 "M class" (still very large flares).
 However, the most outstanding feature of the interval occurred on March 13-14 with one of the largest geomagnetic storms in the last 50 years.
-This storm had an amazing list of effects on earth and in space.
+This storm had an amazing list of effects on Earth and in space.
 Power systems in Canada and Sweden failed as large electric currents were induced in power lines and tripped protective relays.
-Increased atmospheric drag, resulting from the expansion of the earth's outer atmosphere during the disturbance, altered the orbits of many satellites with the result that NASA lost track of some of them for a short period.
+Increased atmospheric drag, resulting from the expansion of the Earth's outer atmosphere during the disturbance, altered the orbits of many satellites with the result that NASA lost track of some of them for a short period.
 Satellite navigation systems failed to operate and High Frequency (HF) communication systems were also out of action.
 Aurorae were sighted at quite equatorial latitudes.
 The southern regions of Australia were under cloud but numerous sightings were made into Queensland and even at Exmouth in Western Australia (which is north of the tropic of Capricorn).
 It was indeed an extraordinary period of time!

 October 1989 was another interesting interval with a large proton event as a result of solar flares.
-These are periods of increased flux of charged particles from the sun and they could have drastic consequences for astronauts away from the protective covering of the earth's atmosphere.
+These are periods of increased flux of charged particles from the Sun and they could have drastic consequences for astronauts away from the protective covering of the Earth's atmosphere.
 After October 1989 there was much speculation about the effects of a similar event during a manned mission to Mars and this has resulted in increased efforts to predict these events.
 The period also brought us a large (but not comparable with March 1989) geomagnetic storm again with sightings of aurorae.
 For IPS Radio and Space Services the period was especially memorable as it coincided with a gathering of many of the world's leading solar-terrestrial forecasters at a workshop organised by IPS.
 As might be expected the large proton event gave the discussions a strong focus and an urgency not seen at previous meetings.